 Cardio Is Of Little Benefit

+Not doing cardio is another one of the worst fitness advice that trainers have known.
 People might tell you that cardio is a waste of time and has only a few benefits, but in reality, it has multiple benefits.
 It helps with weight loss, boosts metabolism, increases lung capacity, increases bone density, burns calories, and helps control your appetite.
 Almost no form of exercise is pointless, as each offers its own benefits.

 So, the next time you receive fitness advice that you know to be untrue, just be ready to share this post with your friends.
 Don’t forget that you could be a source of misinformation too, so before you send any fitness tips make sure that they’re fact-based.